toxsedyshev/roslyn.analyzers/README.md

 This repository started as a learning experience about the Roslyn API.
 Hopefully it will grow to hold many more analyzers.

-Enum Exhaustive Analizer forces to specify all enum switch cases and default case.
+Enum Exhaustive Analyzer forces to specify all enum switch cases and default case.

 Fork of the original Roslyn.Analyzers package by Eduardo Serrano.